barbaraciocca/rds-mkt-etl/README.md

 This project builds an ETL pipeline for email marketing data using Airflow for orchestration and Postgres as a data warehouse, running in Docker.
 The pipeline ingests, cleans, validates, and delivers data.

 To view the tables, use a database client like DBeaver.
-To add a connection put the configurations port: 5433, host: localhost, username and password: postgres, database: datawarehouse.
+To add a connection put the configurations below:
+port: 5433, host: localhost, username and password: postgres, database: datawarehouse.

 Three final CSV tables are available in the `results_tables` folder.